Blessing336/Modest-Apparel-s-Revenue-Performance-Analysis-Q2-Q4-2024-/README.md

 * Conduct emergency performance reviews with all carrier partners and begin evaluation of alternative carrier options for regional markets if they are unwilling to make changes.
 * Implement flash sale for Black Sleeveless Jumpsuit to recover approximately ₦700K in tied-up capital
 * Launch tiered discount program: 10% after 5th purchase, 15% after 10th purchase
-* Create bundle offers: Traditional + Modern products with reasonable discount
+* Create bundle offers: Traditional + Other product categories at reasonable discounts

 <br/>